 When there are five teams in a division, teams will play a complete four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are more than five teams in a division, teams will play a modified four game round robin.
 The 1st place team after round robin will earn a bye to the Gold Medal game.
 Teams placing 2nd and 3rd after round robin will compete in the semi-final game.
 The winner advances to the Gold Medal game and the loser is awarded the Bronze Medal.
 When there are 4 teams in a division, all teams will play a complete three game round robin.
 All teams will advance to semi-finals.
 The 1st place team will play the 4th place team and the 2nd place team will play the 3rd place team.
 The winners of the semi– final games will advance to the Gold Medal game and the losers will compete in the Bronze Medal game.

 After regulation time has expired there will be a two (2) minute break.
 During that time each team will select 5 shooters (in the event a shootout becomes necessary).
-A coin toss will decide ring possession in the five minute sudden victory period AND who shoots first in the shootout.
+A coin toss called by the home team will decide ring possession in the five minute sudden victory period AND who shoots first in the shootout.
 Teams WILL NOT change ends.
 After the two (2) minute break, a five (5) minute sudden victory period will be played.

 Gold, Silver and Bronze Medals will be awarded in the U14 to Masters divisions as well as the AA Division.